All three sprits who reside here have interesting ways of interacting with people.

-Like many of the luxury hotels in Florida, Ponce de Leon Hotel was drafted into service.
-In October 1942 the Coast Guard established a training academy at Ponce de Leon Hotel.
+Like many of the luxury hotels in Florida during WW 2, Ponce de Leon Hotel was drafted into service.
+In October 1942, the Coast Guard established a training academy at Ponce de Leon Hotel.
 The Coast Guard’s auxiliary SPARS also came to St. Augustine.
 After the war, Ponce de Leon Hotel became a private hotel once again.

 During the Civil Rights years in the early 1960s, a group of 150 demonstrators marched into the Ponce de Leon dining room where 117 of these folks were arrested.

 1967 was the final year of the Ponce de Leon Hotel.
 Its last dinner dance was held in April of 1967.